-Each FI develops a clear, proper and transparent internal and external communication for FATCA, CRS and DAC6, via various channels (e.g., Website, Compliance Portal, FAQs, Circulars, Presentations, press releases etc.).
-Internal communication is developed in a manner that highlights the impact and key processes implementing the respective regulatory frameworks and solves any questions/enquiries.
+Each FI shall develop a clear, proper and transparent internal and external communication for FATCA, CRS and DAC6, via various channels (e.g., Website, Compliance Portal, FAQs, Circulars, Presentations, press releases etc.).
+Internal communication shall be developed in a manner that highlights the impact and key processes implementing the respective regulatory frameworks and solves any questions/enquiries.
 External Communication Strategy is important to ensure that customers receive proper and timely information, and the FI receives the relevant documentation (e.g., valid self-certification forms and supporting documentation) from them in the most efficient way.

 It is of the utmost importance to ensure that no information that may be perceived as tax advice is given to customers, as this is explicitly forbidden by the regulatory framework for both FATCA and CRS.
-Where the customer is not aware of his/her tax status or seeks advice, he/she is immediately referred to his/her tax advisors and staff refrain from giving any tax advice.
+Where the customer is not aware of his/her tax status or seeks advice, he/she shall be immediately referred to his/her tax advisors and staff shall refrain from giving any tax advice.

-There are written, well documented and detailed procedures for the implementation of the regulatory framework and these are effectively communicated to all relevant staff.
-Systems and tools are adjusted accordingly, and staff adequately trained to support effective FATCA, CRS and DAC6 implementation and monitoring processes.
+There shall be written, well documented and detailed procedures for the implementation of the regulatory framework and these shall be effectively communicated to all relevant staff.
+Systems and tools shall be adjusted accordingly, and staff adequately trained to support effective FATCA, CRS and DAC6 implementation and monitoring processes.